awsdocs/amazon-redshift-management-guide/doc_source/working-with-snapshots.md

 ## Restoring a table from a snapshot<a name="working-with-snapshot-restore-table-from-snapshot"></a>

 You can restore a single table from a snapshot instead of restoring an entire cluster\.
-When you restore a single table from a snapshot, you specify the source snapshot, database, schema, and table name, and the target cluster, schema, and a new table name for the restored table\.
+When you restore a single table from a snapshot, you specify the source snapshot, database, schema, and table name, and the target database, schema, and a new table name for the restored table\.

 The new table name cannot be the name of an existing table\.
 To replace an existing table with a restored table from a snapshot, rename or drop the existing table before you restore the table from the snapshot\.

 The target table is created using the source table's column definitions, table attributes, and column attributes except for foreign keys\.
 To prevent conflicts due to dependencies, the target table doesn't inherit foreign keys from the source table\.
 Any dependencies, such as views or permissions granted on the source table, aren't applied to the target table\.

-If the owner of the source table exists, then that user is the owner of the restored table, provided that the user has sufficient permissions to become the owner of a relation in the specified database and schema\.
+If the owner of the source table exists, then that database user is the owner of the restored table, provided that the user has sufficient permissions to become the owner of a relation in the specified database and schema\.
 Otherwise, the restored table is owned by the admin user that was created when the cluster was launched\.

 The restored table returns to the state it was in at the time the backup was taken\.
 This includes transaction visibility rules defined by the Amazon Redshift adherence to [serializable isolation](https://docs.aws.amazon.com/redshift/latest/dg/c_serial_isolation.html), meaning that data will be immediately visible to in flight transactions started after the backup\.